LeetLLM

 Code completion changes part of the user's work from typing to reviewing suggestions.
 Useful systems gather bounded context, reuse permitted computation, suppress stale output, and measure whether retained edits justify their latency and data access.

-• Latency is a product contract.
-In this scenario, inline context building, networking, inference, and rendering are budgeted against a 200 ms p95 objective.
+• In this scenario, inline context building, networking, inference, and rendering are budgeted against a 200 ms p95 objective.

 • Context is hierarchical.
 Prioritize the immediate cursor vicinity, then the file, then related imports.
 Dense retrieval on the keystroke path is usually too slow unless it's heavily optimized.